pimpadev/lordflix/README.md

 - [Standard Setup](docker-compose/README.md)
   - Do you want more privacity?
 [Setup with VPN](docker-compose/vpn/README.md)
   - Want series in addition to movies?
-Coming soon...
+Wait for it or buy Netflix.